Background compaction

 Glossary

-• Dynamic store: The structure for storing freshly written rows, located in RAM.
+• Dynamic store: A structure for storing freshly written rows; it is located in RAM.
 Analog of MemTable.

-• Chunk****: The immutable structure for storing rows flushed to the disk.
+• Chunk****: An immutable structure for storing rows flushed to the disk.
 Analog of SSTable.

 • Store****: A common name for chunks and dynamic stores.
 Technically speaking, chunk stores (and dynamic stores), not chunks are stored in the tablet, but the chunk and chunk store terms are usually interchangeable.